SystemsCyber/TruckCapeProjects/OSBuildInstructions.md

 ```
 sudo /opt/scripts/tools/eMMC/beaglebone-black-make-microSD-flasher-from-eMMC.sh
 ```
-3. Wait for the prog24ram to finish.
+3. Wait for the program to finish.
 ```
 ================================================================================
 eMMC has been flashed: please wait for device to power down.